Skip to main content

 Example

-When the property has been sold and options have been chosen, you can use the same modular approach by exchanging the Model Groups you have in your Revit document for the options chosen.
-So it is bidirectional pipeline.
-From Revit to Innobrix and back again.
-That last step is what we therefore call the Revit import.
+When a home is sold and options chosen, you can use the same modular approach by swapping Model Groups in your Revit document for the chosen options.
+It is a bidirectional pipeline: from Revit to Innobrix and back.
+That last step is the Revit import.

-When you start setting up your Model Groups, it is essential that the Model Group origin (zero point) is placed in a consistent place.
-The datum functions as a kind of anchor.
-All geometry within a model group is positioned relatively (locally) to this point.
+When setting up Model Groups, it is essential to place the Model Group origin (zero point) consistently.
+The origin acts as an anchor; all geometry in a model group is positioned relative to it.

-This is because once you start exporting to Innobrix, all Model Groups within the IBX file are zeroed in Innobrix.
-As soon as the geometry is incorrectly positioned relative to the zero point (or vice versa), parts of the model will not be positioned correctly be when the model is unfolded in the Configurable-Editor.
+When exporting to Innobrix, all Model Groups in the IBX file are moved to the origin.
+If geometry is positioned incorrectly relative to the origin (or vice versa), parts of the model will be misaligned when expanded in the Configurable Editor.

 Contract-Gridfield

-The above animation shows how the contract and contract of the grid field works.
-From the physical position of a group in the grid field which is determined the parameters in Revit, the group is moved back to its absolute zero point (0, 0, 0).
-Then, based on an option one or more groups can be exchanged.
+The animation shows collapsing/expanding the gridfield.
+From the physical position of a group in the gridfield (set by parameters in Revit), the group is moved back to the absolute origin (0,0,0).
+Options then swap one or more groups.

-To paint a simple visual picture: the front facade and rear facade model groups have the zero point at the same place.
+Simply put: front and rear facade model groups have their origins at the same spot.

 Model Group consistent

 Model Groups are inherently modular and reusable.
-Innobrix makes maximum use of this.
-If you use a particular Model Group more often within multiple houses in your block, or within multiple house types, you only need to parameterise one of these Model Groups.
-This saves time and avoids errors.
+Innobrix leverages this.
+If you reuse a Model Group across multiple homes or types, you only need to set parameters on one of them, saving time and reducing errors.

 Instances

-You can always check whether a Model Group is reused within your houses or house types by performing an instance check in Revit.
-Select a Model Group, open the context menu (RMB) --> Select all instances --> Visible in view.
-All groups that are instances of each other are now added to your selection.
+Check if a Model Group is reused by performing an instance check in Revit.
+Select a Model Group, open the context menu (RMB) -> Select all instances -> Visible in view.
+All instances are now selected.

-It frequently happens in projects that staggered (front) facades are present as in the image below.
-Everything except the staggered facade elements are the same between building number 1 and building number 2 (layouts, options etc.).
-In such a case, it is best to use the 'building number-specific' facades as a Functional option.
+Projects often have staggered (front) facades, as below.
+Everything except the staggered facade elements is the same between lot 1 and lot 2 (layouts, options, etc.).
+In that case, implement the lot-specific facades as a Functional option.

 Model Group Origin